 Learn Spanish by Discovering Latin American Cuisine in Miami

 Miami: sunny beaches, the SkyRise, and a melting pot of Latin Americans.
 The food scene is just as diverse as its people.
-We all know that seeking out authentic Cuban food is a must when visiting Miami, but what about all the other types of Latin American cuisine?
+We all know that seeking out authentic Cuban food is a must when visiting Miami, but what about other Latin American cuisine?
 How do they differ?
 What is considered Latino food?
 To answer these questions, I went on an investigative food tour of Miami to check out local restaurants and see what all the hype was about!

 Read on to learn about Latino food culture, ingredients in Spanish, and the Latin influence in Miami culture!

 Let’s break down the different Latino foods in Miami by country, specialty, and ingredients.
-We’ll also clue you in to some can’t-miss Spanish food vocabulary and Hispanic food facts.
+We’ll also clue you into some can’t-miss Spanish food vocabulary and Hispanic food facts.